buckldav/astro-collections-search/README.md

 # Astro Static Search

+For a static site that needs a search.

-- Generates a `/api/blog.json` route that has the content metadata for blogs.
+- Generates a `/api/blog` static route that has the content metadata for blogs.
-- Uses `fuse.js` for fuzzy searching on that API metadata.
+- Uses `fuse.js` client-side for fuzzy searching on that API metadata.